Eviction & Notice Guide

 Winter eviction protections vary by state:

-- Others only protect from non-payment evictions, not lease violations
+- Where they exist, protections may only cover non-payment evictions, not lease violations

-- Many states have no winter restrictions at all
+- Most states have no winter-specific restrictions at all

 Contact local tenant organizations immediately to understand your specific state's winter protection laws.